sami-badawi/shapelogic-scala/docs/image-operations.md

 ## BaseOperation

 This create an image with the same dimension, but with one output channel, but with the same buffer number type.

+## ImageOperation

+* Input and output buffer type can be different.
+* Work on one color channel at a time, but the color channel can swap

+## ChannelOperation

+* Input and output buffer type is the same.
+* Work on one color channel at a time, the channel are handled in parallel.
+So only one function is needed.

 ## Generic Image Inverse